mentimeter/play-lambda/README.md

 It's good if you have your e2e tests in a dedicated package where you can add `play-lambda` as a dependency.
 It might look like the `example-project` folder in this repo.

-**Disclaimer:** `play-lambda` currently does _not_ have an active maintenence policy.
-We attempt keep `play-lambda` up to date with the latest version of `@playwright/test`.
+**Disclaimer:** `play-lambda` currently does _not_ have an active maintenance policy.
+We attempt to keep `play-lambda` up to date with the latest version of `@playwright/test`.
 We rely on playwright internals to be able to run reporters correctly - and cannot guarantee that future versions of playwright won't break this.

 ## Deploying the `runner` lambda